 Register Offices: weddings

-Wedding ceremonies were suspended during lockdown, but now seem to be taking place under certain restrictions.
+Wedding ceremonies were suspended during lockdown, but are now taking place under certain restrictions.

 This might affect you if you are in the UK with a fiancé visa, or if your marriage would have helped you to regularise your immigration status in the UK (for example, if you are getting married to an EEA national or a British citizen).